 There have been several design changes on the Facebook platform and these ad placements have become less important.
 This is mostly since the Facebook ads placements receive fewer impressions and reach.

 The main drawbacks of right column ads are that they are more expensive than other News Feed ads; the sizes are smaller, they do not stand out; don’t include a call to action; can only be viewed on desktops and laptops.

 The positives of the right column ads are that: they get up to 3 times more engagement when used with News feed ads; they only target desktop users and that is a unique demographic; and they are great for remarketing.

 Facebook marketplace is a recent ad placement option as opposed to others in the feed.
 It is different from other feeds as it is meant to target people who are intending to buy something locally.
 These are people with high intent.

 As such they are great for local deals that are low to mid-priced items.
-These ads are great for locally based brick and mortar businesses.
-This means that these ads options are not good for high priced ticket items and any other service- based business.
+These ads are great for locally based brick-and-mortar businesses.
+This means that these ad options are not good for high priced ticket items and any other service- based business.

 These ads limited in that they cannot appear by themselves only as they will also appear on the Newsfeed.